soaxelbrooke/gcf-contact-form/README.md

 ## TODO

-- Add IP stack integration to turn IP into location, etc.
 - Update function to pull request/domain and insert it along with contact info
 - Add proper CORS handling (see main.py - `def cors_wrap`)